 Although EUC 08 was initiated prior to the enactment of ARRA in July 2008, ARRA extended and expanded the program.
 Associated administrative costs are federally funded.
-As of June 30, 2009, the Department incurred \$5,359 in administrative costs.
+The Department incurred \$5,359 and \$20,278 in administrative costs in fiscal year 2009 and 2010, respectively.